Burt Caesar: Theatre and radio

 As a stage actor, Caesar has had roles that include in Chekhov's The Cherry Orchard (Birmingham Rep and Market Theatre, Johannesburg, with Janet Suzman), as Capulet in Romeo and Juliet (Lyric Theatre, Hammersmith), Macduff in Macbeth (St Barts, New York City International Festival of Theatre), as well as in productions of other Shakespeare plays such as Othello, The Merchant of Venice, Julius Caesar and The Tempest (Liverpool Everyman).
 His other theatre includes Noises Off by Michael Frayn, Crusade (Stratford East), Athol Fugard's My Children!
 My Africa!
 (Watermill Theatre), Fanny Kemble, Blood Knot, Steve Carter's Eden (Riverside Studios, 1990), James Baldwin's Blues for Mister Charlie (Crucible Theatre, Sheffield), In Self Defence, Caryl Churchill's Serious Money (Royal Court), Douglas Jerrold's Black-Eyed Susan (Oxford Playhouse, 1987), Judith, Carnival War (Royal Court), Sergeant Ola (Royal Court), Strange Fruit, and The Miser.
 His performance as "Old Mack" in Errol John's Moon on a Rainbow Shawl, which opened in 2012 at the Cottesloe Theatre, with a subsequent tour in 2014, received widely positive notice, being described by Theatre News Online as "compelling in his choreographed smoothness" and by The Guardian theatre critic Michael Billington as "richly remarkable".
-His 2015 performance in Timberlake Wertenbaker's Jefferson's Garden at the Watford Palace Theatre was also well received.
+Caesar's 2015 performance in Timberlake Wertenbaker's Jefferson's Garden at the Watford Palace Theatre was also well received.

 Caesar has given acclaimed readings of Derek Walcott's long poem "The Schooner Flight" both on stage and radio.

 Caesar's radio work includes frequent performances in plays, including a dramatisation by Margaret Busby of C. L. R. James's novel Minty Alley, first broadcast on BBC Radio 4 in 1998, Biyi Bandele's 2002 dramatisation of Oroonoko by Aphra Behn, Patricia Cumper's dramatisation of Andrea Levy's Small Island, broadcast in 2004, and Shakespeare's Troilus and Cressida in 2005, the play's first radio production for more than 20 years.